Authored by: Russ Hissom

 If you have current ARO’s under the FASB standard you’ll need a transition plan to measure the ARO’s under the GASB current value method.
 Determining whether your estimate will be made by an independent third party or internally is also a consideration.

-If you are the minority owner of a capital asset and the majority owner or operator is a non-governmental entity you’re in luck.
-Keep on doing what you’re doing – no changes in your approach are needed.
+If you are the minority owner of a capital asset and the majority owner or operator is a non-governmental entity, keep on doing what you’re doing – no changes in your measurement approach are needed.
+However, you will need to evaluate GASB Statement No. 83 for disclosure requirements.

 For more information on this topic, or to learn how Baker Tilly's energy and utilities practice can help, contact our team.